nushell/nushell.github.io/book/modules.md

 In general, anything after the `use` keyword forms an **import pattern** which controls how the symbols are imported.
 The import pattern can be one of the following:

-`use greeting`
+`use greetings`

-Importing just the module name imports all symbols with the module name as a prefix.
+Imports all symbols with the module name as a prefix (we saw this in the previous example).

-`use greeting hello`
+`use greetings hello`

-Importing the module name and the name of an export will import only the selected command into the current scope.
+The `hello` symbol will be imported directly without any prefix.

-`use greeting [ hello, hi ]`
+`use greetings [ hello, hi ]`

-Importing the module and a list of names will import only the listed commands into the current scope.
+Imports multiple symbols directly without any prefix

 `use greetings *`

-You can also use the module name and the `*` glob import to import all names directly into the current scope
+You can also use the module name and the `*` glob to import all names directly without any prefix

-## Module files
+## Module Files

-Typing the module definition to the command line can be tedious.
-You could save the module code into a script and `source` it.
-However, there is another way that lets Nushell implicitly treat a source file as a module.
+Nushell lets you implicitly treat a source file as a module.
 Let's start by saving the body of the module definition into a file:
 ```
 # greetings.nu